christopherahern/jespersen-cycle-middle-english/README.md

     user	1m48.135s
     sys	0m2.013s

+## Output

+The data will be output to `neg-data.csv` with the following columns:

+* exclude : tokens we might want to exclude for various reasons
+* ne : whether *ne* appears and whether it is contracted
+* not : whether *not* appears and whether it is before or after the verb
+* clausetype : details about whether the token appears in a matrix or relative clause
+* never.posn : whether *never* appears and whether it is before or after the verb
+* finite : whether or not the clause is finite
+* id : unique id of the sentence containing the token
+* year : year of the document containing the token
+* document : name of the document containing the token
+* stage : (1) ne..., (2) ne...not, (3) ...not

+Note that most of these are defined by the queries in `coding.c` and the script `data.R`.

 # Citation

 If you use this repository to generate data, please cite it.
 More importantly, if you use data generated